-Our MissionThe mission of CIDP is to promote core Christian values by working with, enabling and serving the Deaf people of Ireland by
+Our MissionThe mission of CIDP is to promote core Christian values by working with and enabling Deaf people of Ireland by

-- recognising the distinctive needs of Deaf people
+- recognising the unique communication and cultural needs of Deaf people

-- promoting and representing the interests of Deaf people
+- promoting and representing the unique access issues of Deaf people

-- supporting the education, development and day-to-day living of Deaf people
+- supporting the education and development of Deaf people

 - providing Deaf people with pastoral and religious care